NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: NORA-Surge: Hindcast setup

 \subsection{The ocean model}

 The Regional Ocean Model System (ROMS, see \citealt{shchepetkin05}) is used for operational storm surge forecasting for Norwegian waters, as described by \citet{kristensen22}.
 The model is set up to run in two-dimensional barotropic mode and the model domain is depicted in Figure \ref{fig:domain_nordic4}.
 The governing model equations are thus the shallow water equations as described in \citet{haidv:etal:2008}.
-Let the total height be $h = H + \zeta$, where the $H$ is the equilibrium depth and $\zeta$ is the sea surface deviation from the mean.
-By averaging the velocity over the total height $h$ we get \citep{kristensen22,tedesco23tmp},
+Let the total height be $h = H + \zeta$, where the $H$ is the equilibrium depth (Mean sea level is chosen as reference level in our simulations) and $\zeta$ is the sea surface deviation from the mean.
+By averaging the velocity over the total height $h$ we get \citep{kristensen22,tedesco23},

 Here $f$ is the Coriolis parameter, $\rho_0$ is the sea water density which is kept constant, $\boldsymbol{\tau}_\mathrm{s}$ and $\boldsymbol{\tau}_\mathrm{b}$ are the surface (wind) and bottom stress, respectively, and $\mathbf{X}$ is the horizontal diffusion and internal mixing.
 The subscript H denotes horizontal differentiation.
 The evolution of the water level can be written